nuonuo28/Java-Full-Stack/SelfIntro.md

 ## Project 2

 In my second most recent project, I build a scalable Micro-Services for dish ordering and delivering with customer services on mobile and restaurant online management services using Spring Boot Cloud, it allows customers to order, make payment, refund and track the food delivery process.
 It also provides restaurants with convenient management service of orders and inventories.
-There are other features including instant status update and notification, authorization using Spring Security to make the application reliable and easy to use.
+There are other features including instant status update and notification, authorization using Spring Security which makes the application reliable and easy to use.

 Responsibilities: